It's been nearly a year since her death, but Gabby Petito updates continue to surface.

 Gabby Petito YouTube videos

-Nomadic Statik, the couple's YouTube page where they intended to document their trip, doesn't seem to fulfill its purpose.
-Laundrie returned to Florida on September 1—without his fiancée—and only uploaded one clip of their journey, though they documented their travels more thoroughly on their respective Instagram accounts, @gabspetito and @bizarre_design_.
-(Some are now suspecting whether or not Petito personally uploaded those images to her account.)
+Nomadic Statik, the couple's YouTube page where they intended to document their trip, doesn't fulfill its purpose.
+There was only one clip uploaded to their page, though they documented their travels more thoroughly on their respective Instagram accounts, @gabspetito (opens in new tab)and @bizarre_design_ (opens in new tab).
+(Some suspect whether or not Petito personally uploaded those images to her account.)

-According to The New York Times, the couple was involved in a domestic incident in Moab, Utah, on August 12.
+According to The New York Times (opens in new tab), the couple was involved in a domestic incident in Moab, Utah, on August 12, 2021, in the middle of their trip.
 Allegedly, both parties told the police that they remained engaged to be married, despite the argument.
-In the police report, Petito is recorded saying she slapped her fiancé for fear that he was going to leave her in Moab without transportation.
+In the police report, Petito is recorded saying she slapped her fiancé out of fear that he was going to leave her in Moab without transportation.

 The text read, "No service in Yosemite," seemingly putting the couple in Yosemite National Park in California.
-However, Schmidt is suspicious of the location from where that text was sent, and of who sent it.
+However, Schmidt is suspicious of the message.

 "I do not believe the text on August 30th was from my daughter," she said.
 "The van was in Florida on the 1st [of September].
 I think I can do the math."